 The thermal baths of Caracalla offer a very nice atmosphere.
-Andrea Bocelli gives a concert and Claudio Baglioni has several appearances.
+There are concerts and operas.
 Events and Tickets Baths of CaracallaBus 118, 628, 671, 714, 792

-As in the previous year, the events of the Roman Opera will be held at Circo Massimo.
+As in the previous year, events are held at Circo Massimo.
 Events and tickets Circo Massimo

 The Roman Theater of Ostia Antica

 Another spectacular venue is the Roman theater in the excavations of Ostia Antica.
 The theater was built in the time of Augustus with 3,000 seats and was expanded to 4,000 seats in the 2nd century.

 Rome has beautiful surroundings.
 Romans mainly use the weekends for trips to the sea or the mountains.
 Therefore, you better set out during the week, when there is less going on.

 You can reach many destinations by public transport.
 Of course, it is more convenient to rent a car.

 Trips to the sea

 Ladispoli, Santa Severa and Santa Marinella are very nice seaside resorts in the north of Rome.
 To do this, take the FL5 train line, which runs from Ostiense, Trastevere and San Pietro stations to Civitavecchia.
 A 3-zone ticket is sufficient for Ladispoli, and 4 zones for the locations of the two saints.

 It is very easy to get to Ostia Lido.
 A ticket for city traffic is sufficient for the journey and on the way you can visit the excavations of the old port city of Ostia Antica.